Made with pumpkin seed meal, these gluten free chocolate pumpkin seed cupcakes with ganache are worth creating something to celebrate.

 For years, I was stuck in a job that I liked, but it was difficult to help people reach their true potential (or reach my professional potential) because of the bureaucracy of the system.
 I dreamt of starting a private practice, but I didn't identify as someone with the skills to run a business.
 Because that was my identity, I stayed stuck.

 Even after making the crazy leap into starting my private practice, I still held on to that identity.
-When I struggled, it was proof of my identity, not the normal trials and tribulations that come with doing something new for the first time.
+When I struggled, it was proof of my identity (a failure, supposedly), not the normal trials and tribulations that come with doing something new for the first time.

 Then a funny thing happened.
 I started to change my perspective and view myself as success.
 The more I viewed myself as a success, the more success came my way.
 I envisioned it, therefore I manifested it.

 I see the same thing with many of my clients.
 Those who struggle the most to change their identity also struggle the most to change their behaviors.
-If you think of yourself as "the fat girl," why wouldn't you give in to an emotional craving or order pizza instead of cooking dinner?
+If you think of yourself as someone who doesn’t have any control around food, why wouldn't you give in to an emotional craving or order pizza instead of cooking dinner?
 On the other hand, those who are able to imagine themselves as the person they want to be, or even identify as a work in progress, are those ones who constantly surprise themselves by achieving new goals.

 Wow, so that was a major tangent from pretend cupcake day!
 Let's take this full circle.
 Since now you will start viewing yourself as a healthy and successful person, you should probably go ahead and make these cupcakes to celebrate!